Two new videos up! Watch below and if you are in space where you can’t watch, the transcripts are available as well.

 Now that we got that out of the way, let me show you exactly how that trip broke down.
 I’m going to hop over to my computer and show you the spreadsheet that tracked how I did everything.

 This is the actual spreadsheet where I put everything.
 In this column what we were purchasing, the second column is what things cost in retail in 2016, this one is what we paid whether it was taxes or fees, and this one is what types of points we used or redeemed.
 So I’ll just go through a couple so you can see what I’m talking about.
-On this first line we flew from Detroit to London Heathrow on business class and it cost $8,100 dollars, we paid $11, and it cost us 100 thousand American Airlines miles to do that.
-We went to London for several nights and the Edwardian Vanderbilt Hotel and it cost twelve thirteen hundred dollars and we paid zero.
+On this first line we flew from Detroit to London Heathrow on business class and it cost $8,100 dollars retail, we paid $11 in fees, and it cost us 100 thousand American Airlines miles to do that.
+We went to London for several nights and the Edwardian Vanderbilt Hotel and it cost $1,300 retail and we paid zero.
 And we used 150 thousand Club Carlson points.
 You can see how that broke down.

 I really get excited when I total everything up and what it came down to is the total cost of the trip was almost twenty thousand dollars but we ended up paying about seven hundred sixty-four so when you break it up we paid 4% of the retail cost.
 So that is how we did it so now I’ll hop back over to how the heck you get all these points.

 Almost every credit card issuer is going to offer a card that offers some sort of reward.
 Some of them are cash back, some of them are for things like frequent flier miles, and some of them are more general rewards points like Chase Ultimate Rewards or American Express Membership points.
-So I would say this took me one and a half or two years; I’m not a crazy travel hacker that is taking these trips multiple times a year, I take them every few years and still feel like I’m winning.
-So, what you do is sign up for a credit card that has a sign-up bonus.
+What you do is sign up for a credit card that has a sign-up bonus.
 Make sure to read the fine print.
 Usually, there is something called a minimum spend.
 That is the amount of money you have to spend in a certain amount of time on that credit card in order to get that sign up bonus.
 For some of them, it's spending three thousand dollars, for some its one thousand dollars.
 To meet minimum spend, I like to put a charge on the card that is large and something I’d have to pay anyway.
 An example would be putting six months of car insurance on a card to meet the minimum spend, then pay it off right away.
 So that’s how I did it several times over.
 I’ve put some of my favorite cards below that you can check out.

 If you are interested in getting started, here are some cards with low-to-no annual fees that you can check out.
 These may be affiliate links, meaning I may be paid or earn points at no additional cost to you if you click through.